-The development of the modern theory of polarization [1] has fueled exciting progress in the theory of the ferroelectric state.
-Many properties that could previously be inferred only at a very qualitative level can now be computed with quantum-mechanical accuracy within first-principles density-functional theory.
-Early ab-initio studies focused on bulk ferroelectric crystals, elucidating the delicate balance between covalency and electrostatics that gives rise to ferroelectricity.
-Over time, these methods were extended to treat the effects of external parameters such as strains or electric fields [2, 3].
-Of particular note is the recent introduction by Diéguez and Vanderbilt [4] of a method for performing calculations at fixed macroscopic polarization P. The ability to compute crystal properties from first principles as a function of P provides an an intuitive and appealing link to Landau-Devonshire and related semiempirical theories in which P serves as an order parameter.
+The development of the modern theory of polarization has fuelled exciting progress in the theory of the ferroelectric state.
+Many properties that could previously be inferred only at a very qualitative level can now be computed with quantum mechanical accuracy within first-principles density functional theory.
+Early ab initio studies focused on bulk ferroelectric crystals, elucidating the delicate balance between covalency and electrostatics that gives rise to ferroelectricity.
+Over time, these methods were extended to treat the effects of external parameters such as strains or electric fields.
+Of particular note is the recent introduction of a method for performing calculations at fixed macroscopic polarization $\mathbf{P}^4$ .
+The ability to compute crystal properties from first principles as a function of $\mathbf{P}$ provides an intuitive link to Landau-Devonshire and related semiempirical theories in which $\mathbf{P}$ serves as order parameter.

-Despite its obvious appeal, however, the constrained-P method has found limited practical application to date.
-One reason for this is that the procedure to enforce a constant P during the electronic self-consistency cycle is relatively involved; this hampers the study of complex heterostructures with large supercells, where computational efficiency is crucial.
-There are also physical reasons.
-In particular, fixing P does not correspond to experimentally realizable electrical boundary conditions (Fig. 1).
-Moreover, in an inhomogeneous heterostructure, the local polarization can vary from one layer to another, and its average is therefore best regarded as a derived, not a fundamental, quantity.
+Despite its obvious appeal, however, the constrained-P method has found limited practical application so far for several reasons.
+First, fixing P does not correspond to experimentally realizable electrical boundary conditions (Fig. 1).
+Second, in an inhomogeneous heterostructure, the local polarization can vary from one layer to another, and its average is therefore best regarded as a derived, not a fundamental, quantity.
+Finally, the procedure used to constrain P in the electronic minimization is relatively involved, hampering its applicability to large systems, where computational efficiency is crucial.
 In the following we show that considering D as the fundamental electrical variable overcomes these physical limitations, and that constraining D rather than P leads to a simpler implementation.

-Formalism.
+Formalism

 We consider a periodic insulating crystal defined by three primitive translation vectors $\mathbf{a}i$ , with $\Omega$ the unit cell volume, and we introduce the new functional